enjiawu/fed-assignment-2/README.md

 - The quiz feature allows users to test their knowledge and learn in an engaging and involved manner.

 **As a user, I want to discover ways to take action and make a positive impact on the environment.**
-- the community page shows information about various events related to the environment such as volunteering projects and webinars that people can join and participate in.
+- The community page shows information about various events related to the environment such as volunteering projects and webinars that people can join and participate in.

 **As a user, I want to be able to clarify any questions I may have about the website**
 - The FAQ page contains the many answers to questions that the user may have while navigating the website, and should their question not be there, the user can reach out to us for more information via the Contact Us page.